Robbie Robertson: 1976–1978: The Last Waltz

 Rehearsals for The Last Waltz concert began in early November.
 Warner Bros.
-Records president Mo Ostin offered to finance the production of The Last Waltz film in exchange for the rights to release music from The Last Waltz as an album.
-However, the group were contractually obligated to supply Capitol Records with one more album before they could be released to work with Warner Bros.
-So in between rehearsing, the Band worked on the studio album Islands for Capitol.
+Records president Mo Ostin offered to fund its filming in exchange for the right to release its music on an album.
+The Band were contractually obligated to supply Capitol Records with one more album before they could be released to work with Warner Bros.
+In between rehearsals for The Last Waltz, they worked on the studio album Islands for Capitol.
 Robertson wrote or co-wrote eight of the ten tracks.
-One of the songs, "Knockin' Lost John", features Robertson on vocals, and was the first Band song Robertson had sung on since "To Kingdom Come" from Music From Big Pink.
+One of the songs, "Knockin' Lost John", features Robertson on vocals; it was the first Band song Robertson had sung on since "To Kingdom Come" from Music From Big Pink.
 "Christmas Must Be Tonight" was inspired by the birth of Robertson's son, Sebastian, in July 1974.